awwright/http-progress/draft-wright-http-resume-request.md

 the user agent is forced to read the state of the server before deciding on a course of action, which is often implementation-specific.
 This document standardizes a way of resuming a previous upload, and re-requesting the result of an operation.

+## Notational Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+This document uses ABNF as defined in {{!RFC5234}} and imports grammar rules from {{!RFC7230}}.

+For brevity, example HTTP requests or responses may add newlines or whitespace, or omit some headers necessary for message transfer.

+# Resumable Requests

  ## Continue Outstanding Request Workflow